loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_ADVENTCALENDAR.md

   <img src="newsletter/procampaign_newsletter_customer_email_api.png" alt="LoyJoy to ProCampaign API newsletter section mapping" title="LoyJoy to ProCampaign API newsletter mapping" width="800"/>
 </p>

 Congratulations!
-You just have successfully connected your LoyJoy chatbot with ProCampaign and all giveaway participants within the chat will automatically tranferred to ProCampaign.:christmas_tree:
+You just have successfully connected your LoyJoy chatbot with ProCampaign and all advent calendar participants and all winners within the chat will automatically tranferred to ProCampaign.:christmas_tree: